qiyfoundation/Qiy-Scheme/Definitions.md

 An [Access Provider](#access-provider) that has been degignated by the Scheme Authority to replace te original [Access Provider](#access-provider) in case of default for any reason.

 ### Technology Event
-As defined in Archimate 3.0, see http://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946096
+A technology event is a technology behavior element that denotes a state change as defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946096.

 ### Technology Interface
-A software solution or a device with which different technologies can interact with each other, with an application or with a network, see http://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946088
+A software solution or a device with which different technologies can interact with each other, with an application or with a network, see https://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946088

 ### Technology Service
-As defined in Archimate 3.0, see http://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946097
+A technology service represents an explicitly defined exposed technology behavior as defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946097.

 ### Territory
 The geographic region served by a [Regional Authority](#regional-authority).